brisvag/gibberify/README.md

 I plan on making this thing a bit more user friendly in the future.

 Right now I only included Orcish and it's generated using German and Russian, with no real reason other than "*It sounded right*".
-To be honest, I don't think this combination turned out that well so try out some stuff yourself!
+To be honest, I don't think this combination turned out that well, so try out some stuff yourself!

 # Contributing

 Yes, please!
-Just create issues, PRs, forks and have fun!
+Just create issues, PRs, forks and fiddle around with it!

 # TODO